DevelopMoy/NoteSpace/README.md

 # NoteSpace
-A basic text editor made with Java using Swing library.
+A basic note editor made with Java using Swing library.

 ## Getting Started
 Compile the source code using your prefered IDE